anthonyjlower/canvas-football-game/README.md

 # Technology
-The game was built using CSS, HTML, Javascript, and Canvas
+The game was built using CSS, HTML, Javascript, and Canvas It does require the use of a keyboard so it is currently not playable on a mobile or tablet device.

 It is recommended you play on the most up to date version of your preferred browser, but as a minimum you need to be on